Palms 10 Theater is "treading water," but needs further support from Hollywood

 Along with the usual cleaning and disinfecting, and extra time in-between shows for cleaning, the theaters have supplied hand sanitizer available throughout the building.
 They have improved ventilation, and all employees wear masks.

-Attendance the last two weekends has improved, but the cinema is still not a pre-pandemic numbers.
+Attendance the last two weekends has improved, but the cinema is still not at pre-pandemic numbers.

 “For us to be sustainable for the long term, we need our Hollywood partners to keep their major movies on the release schedule.”